-Multiple births have been increasing since 1970 with the advent of in vitro fertilization (IVF) methods.
-Pregancies of upto fifteen fetuses have resulted from IVF.
-But the chances of the survival of all fetuses is extremely poor past six fetuses.
-Over the years, physicians have developed and refined methods to prevent preterm deliveries.
-Betamemetics class of drugs are administered to delay preterm deliveries.
-Ancient medicine men and sages may have known about alternate ways.
+Incidents of multiple births have increased since 1970.
+This is due to the advent of in vitro fertilization (IVF) methods.
+Besides, IVF has yielded pregnancies of up to fifteen fetuses.
+However, the chances of the survival decreases beyond six fetuses.
+Certainly, over the years, physicians have developed and refined methods to prevent preterm deliveries.
+They administer Betamimetics class of drugs to delay preterm deliveries.
+Did ancient medicine men and sages know about such alternate ways?
+Was the administration of herbal Betamimetics involved in the birth of Duryodhana?

 tāṁ māṁsapeśīṁ bhagavānsvayameva mahātapāḥ॥ 1-130-6(5773)śītābhiradbhirāsicya bhāgaṁ bhāgamakalpayat।yo yathā kalpito bhāgastaṁta dhātryā tathā nr̥pa॥ 1-130-7(5774)ghr̥tapūrṇeṣu kuṇḍeṣu ekaikaṁ prākṣipattadā।